Lithuanian cuisine: Drinks

+Beer

-BeerAlus (beer) is extremely popular throughout the country, especially again since the restoration of the Independence in 1990.
+Alus (beer) is extremely popular throughout the country, especially again since the restoration of the Independence in 1990.
 Several Lithuanian beers have won international awards.
 Local breweries are enjoying a renaissance.
 Beer is the most common alcoholic beverage.
 Lithuania has a long farmhouse beer tradition, first mentioned in 11th-century chronicles.
 Beer was brewed for ancient Baltic festivities and rituals.
 Ancient Lithuanian god for brewing beer and mead was Ragutis or Rūgutis.
-21 September was known as the festive Alutinis, Koštuvės or Ragautuvės - the first beer was made using the harvest of the running year.
+21 September was known as the festive Alutinis, Koštuvės or Ragautuvės; the first beer was made using the harvest of the running year.
 Lithuania is not very well known for its beer worldwide, but it is one of the few countries in Europe to have an independent beer tradition in which breweries do not simply brew beers in styles developed elsewhere.
 Traditional farmhouse brewing has survived into the present day in Lithuania, and during Soviet times such brewing started to be expanded to a larger scale.
 After independence, this process gathered speed and soon there were more than 200 breweries in the country.
 Many of these have since gone out of business, but Lithuania still has about 80 breweries, of which perhaps 60-70 produce beers in styles unknown in the rest of the world.
 Some of these are very close to the traditional brews made by farmers, while others have developed out of that tradition as a consequence of the growth of the traditional brewers into reasonably large regional breweries.

 Farmhouse brewing survived to a greater extent in Lithuania than anywhere else, and through accidents of history the Lithuanians then developed a commercial brewing culture from their unique farmhouse traditions.
 Lithuania is top 5 by consumption of beer per capita in Europe in 2015, counting 75 active breweries, 32 of them are microbreweries.

 The microbrewery scene in Lithuania has been growing in later years, with a number of bars focusing on these beers popping up in Vilnius and also in other parts of the country.
 Local beers have started to attract international attention after beer bloggers discovered the country, inspiring a major feature article in Beer Connoisseur magazine, prompting the New York Times to list Lithuania as one of the 42 places to visit in 2013 on the strength of the village beers.
 Beer routes are organized through the main breweries in northern Lithuania.